 Ronny Graham, reflecting on the frequent assassinations which have occurred in history throughout the world and in the pages of the Bible, focuses on an extremely dangerous kind of assassination— namely character assassination through murmuring and gossip, a kind of assassination of which many of us have been guilty.
 In …

 Martin Collins, observing the plethora of negative comments, gossip, and rumor which surround God's people today, cautions them not to respond to everything people say, but instead follow Solomon's admonition of Ecclesiastes 7:20-22.
 Abraham Lincoln suggested that, if he responded to every negative attack, he would have no time …

 Gossip is like scattering feathers in a wind: It is just as impossible to reverse the damage done by gossip as it is to regather the feathers.

 Jesus calls His disciples "the salt of the earth."
 Do we know what He meant?
 Mike Ford explains the spiritual side of this common mineral compound.

 Sometimes we hear some juicy tidbit, and we have to pass it on!
 But what if it is not true?
-Kenneth Griswold weighs in on the effects of gossip.
+Consider these effects of gossip.

 John Ritenbaugh, reiterating that a major part of holiness entails loving one another, explores some ways in which we can fulfill this objective.
 We are to do unto others as we desire others to do to us, acknowledging that there is a reciprocity involved in this behavior.
 Self-centeredness should be discarded and replaced with a …